viega/hatrack/README.md

   Python3's dictionaries order their items based on when they were inserted).

+- That it's not possible to get a highly parallel table that is performant enough to use when apps are single-threaded.

-This Hatrack has something for every need-- solving all of those problems, with highly performant hash tables.
+This Hatrack has something for every situation!
+We address all of those problems, with highly performant hash tables.

 ## Overview